slateci/slateci.github.io/_posts/2021-04-06-slate-on-cloudlab.md

 For simplicity, we will be using the [`cloudlab-slate`](https://www.cloudlab.us/show-profile.php?uuid=6ab61da6-97c2-11eb-b1eb-e4434b2381fc) profile.
 This profile will bring up a single CENTOS 7 bare-metal node, as well as allocate a variable number of additional floating IPs.

-To instantiate this profile, navigate to [this](https://www.cloudlab.us/instantiate.php) page.
+To instantiate this profile, navigate to
+<a href="https://www.cloudlab.us/instantiate.php" target="_blank">this</a>
+page.

-Click the "Change Profile" button, and select the `cloudlab-slate` profile from the list of options.
+1. Click the "Change Profile" button, and select the `cloudlab-slate` profile from the list of options.
-Next, you will be asked how many additional public IPs to allocate.
+1. Next, you will be asked how many additional public IPs to allocate.
-Leave this at the default value, which is 2.
+1. Leave this at the default value, which is 2.
-Click next, and then select a cluster to install this profile on.
+1. Click next, and then select a cluster to install this profile on.
 Any CloudLab cluster should be fine.
+At this stage, you will also be asked for an optional experiment name.
+Unless you have many CloudLab experiments, leave this blank.
-After clicking next again, set an experiment duration (the default of 16 hours is OK).
+1. After clicking next again, set an experiment duration (the default of 16 hours is OK).
-Finally, click "Finish" and wait for your experiment to fully spin up.
+1. Finally, click "Finish" and wait for your experiment to fully spin up.

 If you require more guidance instantiating your experiment, CloudLab has additional documentation [here](https://docs.cloudlab.us/getting-started.html).